Hodobox/autodragonsweeper/docs/README.md

     <td width="50%"> <img src="writeup/bigslime_intersection_after.png" alt="bigslime intersection after"/> </td>
   </tr>
   <tr>
-    <td colspan="2" width="100%" style="text-align:center"> Only one tile neighbors both BigSlimes and can be the Wizard. <br> So it is. </td>
+    <td colspan="2" width="100%" style="text-align:center"> Only one tile neighbors both Big Slimes and can be the Wizard. <br> So it is. </td>
   </tr>
 </table>

-If this method doesn't pinpoint the wizard, we can try spotting him using an edge BigSlime.
-A BigSlime on the edge (but not next to the corner) must have another BigSlime on the edge exactly 2 tiles away (and the wizard inbetween).
-So if we spot such a BigSlime, and there is only one option for the other BigSlime 2 tiles away, then that's where it is, and then we know the wizard is in the middle!
+If this method doesn't pinpoint the wizard, we can try spotting him using an edge Big Slime.
+A Big Slime on the edge (but not next to the corner) must have another Big Slime on the edge exactly 2 tiles away (and the wizard inbetween).
+So if we spot such a Big Slime, and there is only one option for the other Big Slime 2 tiles away, then that's where it is, and then we know the wizard is in the middle!

 <table width="100%">
   <tr>